Prineville, Oregon

-Prineville is a city in and the seat of Crook County, Oregon, United States.
-It was named for the first merchant located in the present location, Barney Prine.
-The population was 9,253 at the 2010 census.
+Prineville is a city in and the county seat of Crook County, Oregon, United States.
+It was named for the first merchant to establish businesses in the present location, Barney Prine.
+The population was 10,429 at the 2020 census.

 History

 Prineville was founded in 1877 when Monroe Hodges filed the original plat for the city.
 The post office for the community had been established with the name of Prine on April 13, 1871, but changed to Prineville on December 23, 1872.
 The city was incorporated by the Oregon Legislative Assembly on October 23, 1880, and obtained its first high school in 1902.

 Long the major town in central Oregon, Prineville was snubbed in 1911 when the railroad tycoons James J. Hill and Edward H. Harriman bypassed the city as they laid track south from The Dalles.
-In a period when the presence of a railroad meant the difference between prosperity and the eventual fate as a ghost town, in a 1917 election, Prineville residents voted 355 to 1 to build their own railway, and raised the money to connect their town to the main line 19 mi away.
+In a period when the presence of a railroad meant the difference between prosperity and an eventual fate as a ghost town, in a 1917 election, Prineville residents voted 355 to 1 to build their own railway, and raised the money to connect their town to the main line 19 mi away.

 Helped by timber harvests from the nearby Ochoco National Forest, the City of Prineville Railroad prospered for decades.
 The profits from the railroad were so abundant that between 1964 and 1968, the city levied no property taxes.
 However, with the decline of the timber industry in Oregon, the railroad reported a loss of nearly $1 million between 2002 and 2004.

-Apple and Facebook have invested over a billion dollars, each, in multiple data centers within Prineville City limits, in the past 8 years.
+Since the late 2000s, Apple and Facebook have each invested over $1 billion in multiple data centers located within Prineville city limits.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 10.92 sqmi, all of it land.

 Prineville is located on the Crooked River at the mouth of Ochoco Creek, 14 mi northwest of the Prineville Reservoir.

 During the Miocene and Oligocene, great basaltic flows swept through the area.
 Barnes Butte is a prominent butte of this activity, located partially within the city.

+Climate

 Prineville has a cool semi-arid climate (BSk) according to the Köppen climate classification system.

+The highest temperature recorded in Prineville was 119 °F (48.3 °C), which was recorded on July 29, 1898.
+Hermiston also recorded the same temperature on the same day, which registered both cities as the record holders of the highest temperature recorded in Oregon.
+Shortly after, on August 10, 1898, Pendleton and Redmond also recorded 119 °F (48.3 °C).
+The most recent time Oregon’s highest temperature was recorded was on June 29, 2021 in Pelton Dam, where it also recorded 119 °F (48.3 °C).